SimonHanlyJones/AuditionAI/README.md

 ### Character Breakdown

-INSERT SCREENSHO
+INSERT SCREENSHOT

 The idea is to give the actor a comprehensive picture of their character so that they can portray them in a way that makes sense with the rest of the story .

-The actor is proved with a detailed breakdown of their chosen character with the following headings:
+The actor is provided with a detailed breakdown of their chosen character with the following headings:
 1. Character Overview
 2. Personality Traits
 3. Physical Traits